 In town ordinance §175 article four, Wolfeboro defines an aquifer as, "Geologic formation composed of rock or sand and gravel that contains significant amounts of potentially producible potable water."
 Protecting Wolfeboro's aquifers from potential contamination is vital.
-Wolfeboro has adopted an Aquifer Protection Overlay District, which promotes health, safety and general welfare of residents by providing prohibitions and restrictions on town aquifers in the town codes, such as the prohibited disposal of solid wastes, liquid or leachable waste, etc.
+Wolfeboro has adopted a Groundwater Protection Overlay District, which promotes health, safety and general welfare of residents by providing prohibitions and restrictions on town aquifers in the town codes, such as the prohibited disposal of solid wastes, liquid or leachable waste, etc.

-The ability of an aquifer to supply water is called transmissivity, which is measured in $\mathrm{ft}^2/\mathrm{day}$.
-Most of Wolfeboro's aquifers have a transmissivity anywhere from 0 to 2000 $\mathrm{ft}^2/\mathrm{day}$.
-It is important to note that aquifers with a transmissivity of 1000 $\mathrm{ft}^2/\mathrm{day}$ or less are not considered adequate for a public water supply.
+The ability of an aquifer to supply water is called transmissivity, which is measured in $\rm ft^2/day$ .
+Most of Wolfeboro's aquifers have a transmissivity anywhere from 0 to 2000 $\rm ft^2/day$ .
+It is important to note that aquifers with a transmissivity of 1000 $\rm ft^2/day$ or less are not considered adequate for a public water supply.